faustinozanetto/next-theme-kit/README.md

 You can also explore the [Live Preview](https://next-theme-kit-app-router.vercel.app) with App Router of Next Theme Kit to see it in action!

+### Attribute Mode

+You can check out the [Live Preview](https://next-theme-kit-attribute-example.vercel.app/) with the Attribute Mode of Next Theme kit in action!.

 ## 📦 Installation

 To install next-theme-kit, simply use npm: